 There are plenty of motocross and adventure boots (more versatile) out there to choose from and you’ll want to make sure you find ones with aggressive tread pattern suited for muddy surfaces, a stiff, supportive sole and plenty of ankle support and toe protection.

 Above all though, make sure they are comfortable.
 There’s nothing worse than spending up to £400 on a pair of boots only to find that they are painful to wear for long periods of time.
+Check out our best performing adventure boots of 2020 here.

 Essential kit for seeking out the green lanes in your area.
 The green lanes you will be looking to ride are Byways Open to All Traffic (BOATs) and they are marked on OS maps with alternating dashes and crosses which appear in red on 1:50,000 scale maps and green on 1:25,000.

 You’ll need to make sure there are no restrictions on the lanes that you intend to ride and you can do so by checking with the Highway Authority or the Trail Riders Fellowship.
+You can also find out what byways you can legally ride and how to find them with our handy guide online which you can access by clicking here.

 Many people will not wear body armour purely for the fact they find it uncomfortable, or they don’t feel they need it, but it’s worth giving it a chance.